How to Fire Your Inner Sales Guy

 Some talking points:

-1. I am my most valuable product.
+1. I am the product.
 The best way to promote ME is to be myself.

 2. I’m a resource.
 Not a promoter.